GoogleCloudPlatform/document-ai-samples/specialized-pipeline/README.md

 # Document AI Specialized Pipeline

-This example illustrates how to create an automated pipeline using a Specialized Splitter-Classifier and multiple Specialized Parsers
+This example illustrates how to create an automated pipeline using a Specialized Splitter-Classifier and multiple Specialized Parsers.

+Includes examples for Online Processing with a small amount of documents, and Batch Processing for large quantities of documents.

 ## Setup steps